sugestio/documentation/add-item-metadata.md

 # Add item metadata

 This operation is used to submit information about your items.
 Content-based algorithms use item metadata to generate recommendations.
 Fields such as *location_latlong* or *category* can also be used to filter personal recommendations.
-Metadata can be submitted to the service either as POST parameters or as an XML document.
-The service supports bulk operations when submitting data in XML format.
+Metadata can be submitted to the service either as POST parameters or in XML or JSON format.
+The service supports bulk operations when submitting data in XML or JSON format.

 ## Request